 Similar limitations apply for Joomla administrator as well.
 Joomla administrator will not be able to Create, Change, Delete APIs, Applications, Users, Organizations and so on…

 When the Joomla administrator uploads new content, we will support just plain text, html formatted content and a file.
 In the case of file, the dev portal will just store it and make it available for download – no need to parse content, reformat or similar.
 For example, administrator uploads some documentation in the form of a PDF and then it appears available for users to download it.

+Joomla Portal and API Gatway are supposed to be in a demilitarized or secure network zone, so we do not expect men-in-the-middle or other security attacks against the communication between them.
+Current solution will not guarantee prevention of such attacks.
+More specifically Joomla portal will trust any CA certificate when connecting to API Gateway, regarding of whether it is issued by trusted authority or not or even self signed.

 Requirements

 Typically Axway customers will install and configure API Gateway Server to provide a set of network accessible interface APIs.
 These APIs are exposed for usage by their partners.
 Partners of our customers would typically automate the usage of the APIs in a program.
 So they need developers with development skills to program that automation.
 To do that, these developers need documentation about interface API, as well as examples about how to use it.
 This documentation and knowledge is best distributed in a web portal.